 The Licensing Department holds community information and education seminars as they relate to charitable gaming.
-On November 23, 2018 IGR's Licensing Department hosted a Charitable Gaming Workshop in Saskatoon that targeted specific areas identified by the Licensing Officers as important topics that include financial reporting and management of operations.
+Every second year, IGR's Licensing Department hosts a Charitable Gaming Workshop in Saskatoon that targets specific areas identified by the Licensing Officers as important topics, including financial reporting and management of operations.

 IGR Licensing staff members conduct informational and consultative meetings and workshops with First Nations governments and on-reserve charities.
 Our meetings and workshops include information on how to apply for charitable gaming licenses and reporting.
-The graph below illustrates the purposes of the meetings and workshops conducted in the fiscal year 2018-2019.
+The graph below illustrates the purposes of the meetings and workshops conducted in the fiscal year 2019-2020.

-Licensing Department Community Visits 2018-2019
+Licensing Department Community Visits 2019-2020

 The Charitable Gaming Grant Program was introduced in the fiscal year 2006-2007 to stabilize revenues for groups and organizations that conduct charitable gaming events.
 The Licensing Department manages the charitable gaming grant program.
 The program averages 80 IGR-licensed charities receiving a grant each year.
 All funds raised through on-reserve charitable gaming are eligible for a charitable gaming grant which is equivalent to 25% of the 'net proceeds' up to a maximum of \$100,000 per year per organization.
 Net Proceeds is the amount that is set aside for charitable objects or purposes after the amount for prizes and other event expenses have been deducted from the revenues.
 IGR calculates this percentage on behalf of the licensed charities.
 Calculations are based on required monthly reporting received from the charities.
-This fiscal year, \$529,726 in grant payment requests were submitted on behalf of the charities, to SLGA by IGR.
+This fiscal year, \$496,414 in grant payment requests were submitted on behalf of the charities, to SLGA by IGR.